No Dogs Available

 P.S.
 In a small proportion of cases, we find dogs that don’t share segments with other dogs we have tested, indicating the presence of a rare breed that is not part of our reference panel or possibly a true "village dog" without any purebred relatives at all.
 In these rare cases we contact the owner to find out more and let them know about their unique dog before they get their results.
 With this in-depth detective work, we are pushing science forward by identifying genetically unique groups of dogs.

 Yes!
 Some dogs descend from other dogs that were themselves mixed breed.
 These other dogs can give small contributions to the ancestry of your dog, so small that they are no longer recognizable as any one particular breed.
 We call this portion unresolved or “Supermutt” since it confers super powers!
 Just kidding.
 But we do think supermutts really are super!

 “Dogs Like Molly” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
 Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.

-“I adopted Molly from the APL when was two years old.
-She was brought in from a puppy mill...having recently delivered a litter of puppies.
+“I adopted Molly from the APL when two years old.
+She was rescued from a puppy mill...having recently delivered a litter of puppies.
 Molly's fun fact is that she loves listening to soft music & can sing.
-Her favorite things are walks in the park, a soft quiet spot to nap, salmon filets & dog ice cream.
-She is extremely gentle, patient and affectionate!”
+She loves walks around the duck pond, a soft quiet spot to nap & dog ice cream.
+She is extremely gentle and affectionate!”